-SharePoint alternatives list, including Simpplr
+SharePoint alternatives featuring Simpplr

 Understanding SharePoint and its limitations: Looking for alternatives to Microsoft SharePoint intranet?
 We’ve compiled a list of seven top-rated options that can replace SharePoint’s tools for knowledge management, content management, collaboration, communication, or all of the above.